 NET WORTH: NA

-SOURCE of WEALTH: Cisco Systems
+SOURCE OF WEALTH: Cisco Systems

-FUNDING AREAS: Animal Welfare, Art & Culture
+FUNDING AREAS: Animal Welfare, Art & Culture, Space exploration, Education

 ANIMAL WELFARE: It seems that Bosack’s contributions in animal welfare stem from Lerner’s passion, but it is nevertheless his money going to these organizations as well as hers.
 Grantees include a variety of organizations working on animal welfare and rights issues, such as Born Free USA, the International Fund for Animal Welfare, the Austin Zoo, the Association of Veterinarians for Animal Rights, NC Veterinary Medical Foundation, WildEarth Guardians, the African Elephant Conservation Trust, and SPAY/USA.
 Aside from David Duffield’s Maddie’s Fund, they have been some of the largest contributors in this space.
 They also fund academic research, such as The Center for Conservation Biology at the University of Washington.
 Steady sums have also gone to Western University of Health Sciences in Pomona, California, largely towards a veterinary clinical center.